xyfer17/fitness-logging/README.md

 - Endpoint 2: `/api/v1/auth/send-verification-email` - This endpoint is used to send a verification email to the provided email address.

-- Endpoint 3: `/api/v1//auth/verify-email/:token` - This endpoint is used to verify email using token.
+- Endpoint 3: `/api/v1/auth/verify-email/:token` - This endpoint is used to verify email using token.

-- Endpoint 4: `/api/v1/auth/login` - This endpoint is used to authenticate a user and generate access and refresh tokens.
+- Endpoint 4: `/api/v1/auth/login` - This endpoint is used to authenticate a user and generate access and refresh tokens ( note: before login user email should be verified first using verification email).

 - Endpoint 5: `/api/v1/auth/refresh-tokens` - This endpoint is used to authenticate a user and regenerate access token using refresh token.